Elec0/apex-challenge-tracker/README.md

 ## Challenges
 This is the data entry & filter section.

+Enter challenges here according to week on the left.

+Pressing `N` while focused on the main area of the site will create a new, blank, challenge.
+Pressing `Enter` will save the challenge.
+Challenges support tab-navigation, so you can enter an entire week's challenges without touching the mouse, if you so choose.

+While entering challenge text, the first number will be copied into the Max progress box, but only if no other number has been entered there yet (it won't overwrite anything you manually put in.)

+After saving, the challenge will be parsed for keywords, and they will be highlighted in yellow.
+The list of keywords can be found on the site, under the Help menu on the left.
+They are case sensitive.

 ## Optimal Path
 The primary feature, processing all entered challenges and showing what modes, characters, and weapon types are best to use to earn the maximum points.